metricrb/metricrb/README.md

 >   - Used JavaScript to solve bugs with pre-existant API and incorporated into ROBLOX.
 > - [Blox Football League](mailto:stonefordstudios@gmail.com)
 >   - Tasked with the upkeep and management of API relating to our data systems, upkeep of unique ball mechanics and anti-cheats along with management of a team consisting of approximately 12 people.
+>   - Overseeing projects such as the Hub, using Fusion, Koute and various other packages.
 > - [Rane Trampoline Park](https://www.roblox.com/groups/16192334/Rane-Trampoline-Park)
 >   - Coded the whole game with [Nicklaus](https://github.com/Nicklaus-s), incorporating Knit and other libraries to the workflow.
 > - [United Kingdom](https://www.roblox.com/groups/541807/UK-United-Kingdom#!/about)